 Society + Equity Nature + Environment Capital + Economics

 Vision + Method through Pattern Thinking

-Through the use of pattern thinking, the C3LD project seeks to integrate vision + method into a seamless stream of action + results.
+Through the use of pattern thinking, the C3LD project seeks to integrate vision + method into a seamless stream of action and results.

 The theoretical basis of the C3 Living Design Project seeks to integratively bring together living systems thinking + mechanistic reductive thinking

 As discussed above, simultaneously applying living systems thinking and mechanistic reductive thinking + integrative thinking can create an empowered design approach that elevates the human potential to create and to solve problems of ever increasing complexity with elegant solutions.